-Medical Imaging Equipment
+Medical Imaging Equipment Trends

 By the numbers

-Machines in excess of eight or nine years most likely will end up in emerging markets like Mexico or South America.
-While these second or third generation machines may be fully functional, they are no longer the state-of-the-art technology desired by most medical facilities in the U.S.
+Machines in excess of eight or nine years of age will likely end up in emerging markets like Mexico or South America.
+While these second- or third-generation machines may be fully functional, they are no longer the state-of-the-art technology desired by most medical facilitates in the United States.

 Magnet strength, gradient, and slew rate determine best use: Magnets are the fundamental, most important components of MRI machines and magnetic strength correlates with the level of detail in images produced.
 Magnetic strength is commonly measured in Tesla (T).
 Today’s machines use magnets ranging from 0.35T to 3.0T in power; however, most machines sold in the world today are powered by 1.5T magnets (mid-field strength).
 Within each strength category, machines are further refined by their gradient specifications, which define the machine’s spatial resolution and imaging speed.
 Gradients are created when electrical currents pulse on and off during imaging.
 They reach different heights over different durations.
 A machine’s slew rate is calculated by dividing the gradient strength by the rise time (the time to reach that strength) and is measured in Tesla per meter per second (T/m/s).
 High-field superconducting machines achieve slew rates of approximately 150 to 200 T/m/s; superconducting open scanners typically range from 100 to 120 T/m/s; and lower-field permanent scanners feature 50 T/m/s.
 The combination of strong gradients and high slew rates means thinner slices, which are important for cardiac and brain imaging.
 However, other specialties, such as orthopedics, do not necessitate such strict performance requirements.
 Appraisers must consider these technical specifications when determining the marketability of machines.